 Echo ¤[91m This text will display in Red ¤[0m

 In the above ¤ represents the Esc character.

-A batch file to display all the possible ANSI colors: EchoANSI.CMD
+A batch file to display the ANSI colors: EchoANSI.CMD

 “In nature, light creates the color; in the picture, color creates light.